LSEG-API-Samples/Article.EMA.Kotlin.RTO/README.md

 Fid 1010 Name = VALUE_TS1 DataType: Time Value: 9 : 50 : 8 : 0
 ```

-That covers the RTO-Kotlin code explanation.
+That covers the OmmConsumer Client application source code with Kotlin explanation.

 ## <a id ="how_to_run"></a>How to run the demo application